 - The Trust will seek to support initiatives to promote education within the Presbyterian and Reformed tradition.

 - The Trust also offers scholarship assistance to worthy candidates who wish to pursue theological education or research, especially at a graduate level.
 While this education or research may take place outside of Canada it will be expected that those receiving the assistance intend to make a contribution to the Christian Church in Canada.
-(Special consideration will be given to applicants who are endeavouring to engage in such work while in mid-career.)
 To date these academic scholarship grants have been restricted to those working at a doctoral level.